01 of 08

 Dryer Vent Cleaning Brush Kit

-Thorough cleaning of your dryer and vent system requires special brushes.
+Thorough dryer vent cleaning requires special brushes.
 Vacuum attachments alone do not work as well because they do not agitate the lint to remove it from the walls of the duct, and they can't reach deep enough inside the dryer's lint filter housing.

 Continue to 3 of 8 below.